disafronov/python-logging-objects-with-schema/README.md

 # logged as ERROR messages.
 No exception handling is needed.
 logger.info("processing", extra={"user_id": "not-an-int"})  # Wrong type
 # The valid part of the log is emitted, and validation errors are logged
-# as ERROR messages with full exception information.
+# as ERROR messages with details about the problems.
 ```

 ### API compatibility with ``logging.Logger``